yaccio/orchid/README.md

 # Orchid
 Command line application and CI server for execute a defined set of jobs locally and remotely through the same interface.
-The project focuses and simple deployment and easy replication of the CI server / scripts needed for deployment.
+The project focuses and simple deployment and easy replication of everything  needed for deployment accross computers.
 The application is written entirely in Go.

 **Note: The project is under development.
 It is not finished, and the features described below can not be expected to work.**